curiousest/curiousest.github.io/_drafts/2020-01-27-fitness-intro.md

 date: '2020-01-27T00:00:00.001-05:00'
 author: Douglas Hindson
 tags:
-- tag 1
+- personal development
-- tag 2
+- fitness
 modified_time: '2020-01-27T00:00:00.001-05:00'
 ---

-I grew up playing most sports.
-I grew up eating healthy.
-Despite that, when I wanted to change my body to be more attractive I made countless mistakes.
-This is the article I wish I had at that time.
+I grew up playing most sports and eating healthy.
+Despite that, when I wanted to get fit and be more attractive I made mistakes.
+It is easy to screw up improving your fitness, but it's easy to do well too - you need a breadth of simple knowledge.
+This is the article I wish I had when I started intentionally improving my fitness.

 ## 80% of my advice

 "Fitness" covers three areas where you may want to improve: body aesthetics, health, and functional fitness.
 Those areas have high overlap, but they require focusing your effort in different places.
-You can be beautifully toned and unhealthy.
-You can be a flabby olympic athlete.
-You can be perfectly healthy and otherwise average.
+You can be toned and unhealthy.
+You can be a flabby olympian.
+You can be perfectly healthy and otherwise mediocre.

 Regardless of your goals, diet is the most important topic to focus effort on.
-Exercise is the second most important topic.
+Exercise is second.
 You will have to spend time learning and building habits in both topics - focusing on one and not the other will slow your progress.
+Diet and exercise are lifetime timesinks, so invest in learning them earlier to become efficient sooner.

 <table>
 <tr>